Bacteria Monitoring Results 2022

-Our 2022 Bacteria monitoring highlighted the same sites of concern as previous years.
+Our 2023 Bacteria monitoring highlighted the same sites of concern as previous years.
 The Ashland, Lowell, and Maynard sites all had seasonal geometric means above the swimming threshold of 126 CFU/100 ml.
-The Hudson site was close to this limit, but this site has a history of low bacteria levels in dry weather and high bacteria levels in wet weather, indicating a dominance of pollution due to stormwater.
-This year was very dry, so Hudson was consistent with the historical pattern, though it is not clear what caused the spike on July 18th.
-The fact that Ashland, Lowell, and Maynard are all showing consistently high bacteria levels in dry weather indicates a high probability of sanitary sewer contamination.
+The Hudson site also exceeded this threshold in 2023.
+The year 2023 was a wet-weather year, and Hudson has a history of low bacteria levels in dry weather and high bacteria levels in wet weather, which indicates a dominance of storm-water surface pollution.

 Cells are shaded pink if they exceeded the single-sample threshold more than 25% of the time or if they exceeded the geo-mean threshold for the year.